zacharielacombe/EPITECH-WORKSOP-Chat-Box-in-C/README.md

 # Prerequisit
 For the first step you will not write the client yet so to test your server you could use Telnet.

-Here is the install :
+Here is how to install it :

 Ubuntu :
 ```shell